sftpgo/docs/docs/config-file.md

 - `allow_self_connections`, integer.
 Allow users on this instance to use other users/virtual folders on this instance as storage backend.
 Enable this setting if you know what you are doing.
 Set to `1` to enable.
 Default: `0`.
 - `umask`, string.
 Set the file mode creation mask, for example `002`.
 Leave blank to use the system umask.
 Supported on *NIX platforms.
 Default: blank.
 - `server_version`, string.
 Allow some degree of customization for the advertised software version.
 Set to `short` to hide the SFTPGo version number, if different from `short` the default will be used.
 Default: blank.
+- `tz`, string.
+Defines the time zone to use for the EventManager scheduler and to control time-based access restrictions.
+Set to `local` to use the server's local time, otherwise UTC will be used.
+Default: blank.
 - `metadata`, struct containing the configuration for managing the Cloud Storage backends metadata.
   - `read`, integer.
 Set to `1` to read metadata before downloading files from Cloud Storage backends and making them available in notification events.
 Default: `0`.
 - `defender`, struct containing the defender configuration.
 See [Defender](defender.md) for more details.